Esan people: Esan warfare and colonization

+Civil war

+During the Nigerian Civil War, Esanland became a battleground following the Biafran invasion of the Midwest on 9 August 1967.
+Initially, many Esan people held a neutral stance or even sympathised with Biafra; this sentiment was largely due to widespread outrage at the 1966 anti-Igbo pogroms in the north, which also impacted Esan and other southern ethnic communities.
+However, the invasion and occupation quickly changed public perceptions of the Biafran cause across the Mid-West.
+In seeking to consolidate control over the region, Biafran forces imposed curfews, set up roadblocks, and carried out extrajudicial killings.
+Many Esan civilians — particularly social and political leaders — were executed on suspected association with the federal government while mentally ill individuals were also targeted for killing, as Biafran soldiers believed they could be enemy spies.
+In areas like Ewohimi, Uromi, and Ubiaja, Biafran troops carried out mass executions including the killings of detained civilians.
+By the end of September 1967, the federal counteroffensive regained control of Esanland, although federal soldiers also targeted Esan civilians suspected of supporting Biafra.

+The invasion ultimately alienated many Esan people from the Biafran cause, reinforcing support for the federal government.
+The conflict left lasting memories of occupation on the Esan community, with mass graves and accounts of civilian executions serving as continued reminders of the war.

 Performing arts/music

 Esan dance is dominated by the Igbabonelimhin, an acrobatic dance performed mostly by young males.
 Igbabonelimhin involves spinning and somersaulting to a timed beat.
 The mode of operation varies amongst Esan villages.
 This slight clash can be seen on fixed days for performances.
 Under normal circumstances, Igbabonelimhin is performed every two weeks of the Esan calendar and on the market days of the various villages and towns that make up Esan.
-Igbabonelimhin could be danced annually to mark end of year celebrations, new yam festivals and organised social functions, like burial ceremonies.
+Igbabonelimhin could be danced annually to mark end of year celebrations, new yam festivals and organized social functions, like burial ceremonies.
 Today, the dance is taken as a unique symbol for Esans everywhere.